-Name: Name of the app.

-- Description: A short description of the app. - Revision: The app revision number. - Required: The minimum required Vivado release version for the app to work (Vivado 2014.1 in Figure 13). - Company: The company name providing and maintaining the app. - URL: A hyperlink to the app page under GitHub.
+- Name: Name of the app. - Description: A short description of the app. - Revision: The app revision number. - Required: The minimum required Vivado release version for the app to work (Vivado 2014.1 in Accessing the Tcl Store GUI). - Company: The company name providing and maintaining the app. - URL: A hyperlink to the app page under GitHub.
 The code for the various procs can be accessed from there. - Tcl Procs: The list of Tcl procs provided with the app.
 A short summary is provided for each proc.